 PROBLEM POSSIBLE CAUSE SOLUTION Washer will not fill Power cord is not plugged into a live circuit with proper voltage.
 Firmly plug power cord into a live circuit with proper voltage.
 Check circuit voltage at your home's fuse/circuit breaker box.
 Household fuse has blown or circuit breaker has tripped.
-A time-delay fuse has not been used.
-Replace fuse with a time-delay fuse of the correct capacity.
+A timedelay fuse has not been used.
+Both hot and cold water faucets Replace fuse with a time-delay fuse of the correct capacity.
 Reset circuit breaker.
-Both hot and cold water faucets are not open.
-Open both faucets.
+Open both faucets. are not open.
+Open bour laucets.
 Water supply hoses are kinked.
+Straighten hoses.
 Cycle control knob is not set or pulled out.
-Straighten hoses.
 Set cycle control knob and pull out firmly.
-Washer does Lid is open.
-Close lid firmly. not spin Power cord is not plugged into a live circuit with proper voltage.
+Washer does not spin Lid is open.
+Power cord is not plugged into a live circuit with proper voltage.
+Close lid firmly.
 Firmly plug power cord into a live circuit with proper voltage.
 Check circuit voltage at your home's fuse/circuit breaker box.
 Household fuse has blown or circuit breaker has tripped.
-A time-delay fuse has not been used.
+A timedelay fuse has not been used.
 Replace fuse with a time-delay fuse of the correct capacity.
 Reset circuit breaker.
 Washer stops during a cycle Washer pauses briefly at different times in each cycle.
 These pauses are normal.
 Wait a minute to see if washer starts cycle again.
 Power cord is not plugged into a live circuit with proper voltage.
 Firmly plug power cord into a live circuit with proper voltage.
 Check circuit voltage at your home's fuse/circuit breaker box.
 Household fuse has blown or circuit breaker has tripped.
-A time-delay fuse has not been used.
+A timedelay fuse has not been used.
 Replace fuse with a time-delay fuse of the correct capacity.
 Reset circuit breaker.